 Leaving the labyrinth, Divine Paradox again becomes apparent as the ending is, indeed, the beginning.
 The beginning of the next leg of a journey, bridging the distance between what was and what is yet to be, and integrating all of the insight gained to manifest positive action.
 Leaving the labyrinth is the beginning of a conscious rebirth into co-creation of the direction of life and the walker’s part in it.

 Hallie Sawyers is a labyrinth facilitator and spent 10 years as the Educational Outreach Chair and Outreach VP for The Labyrinth Society.
 She is also a licensed massage therapist in Connecticut and New York, Board Certified in Therapeutic Massage and Bodywork, an approved continuing education provider for the National Certification Board for Therapeutic Massage and Bodywork, and has been offering continuing education classes since 2000.
 She is Nationally Certified in Holistic Aromatherapy since 2002 and has been studying advanced clinical aromatherapy since 2005.
 Hallie is an Associate in Polarity Therapy (APP), Usui Reiki Master Teacher and Master Instructor of Integrated Energy Therapy.
-She currently teaches at Cortiva Institute in CT and has spent 13 years as an instructor for Finger Lakes School of Massage in both Ithaca and Mt.
-Kisco, NY.
+She spent 4 years teaching the massage curriculum for Cortiva Institute (formerly Connecticut Center for Massage Therapy) and 13 years as an instructor for Finger Lakes School of Massage in both Ithaca and Mt.
+Kisco, NY

 Hallie is founder of Soul Song, offering training in a wide spectrum of complementary care alternatives.
 A well known and respected educator with extensive training in energywork and body-centered therapies, her mission highlights creating transformation on personal and professional levels through quality education in alternative approaches to prevention and wellness.